AOL83/RPSLS/README.md

 The seventh and final section of the code handles the logic of the game.
 When the user clicks on a move on the start page, the game generates a random move for the computer, compares the two moves, and displays the outcome on the result page.
 The game also updates the scorecard and plays the appropriate sound based on the outcome.
 The game allows the user to play again by clicking on the "play again" button.

 Overall, the code provided creates an interactive and visually appealing game that combines HTML, CSS, and JavaScript to create an enjoyable experience for the user.
-The game includes various interactive elements such as an audio player, a clock, and a modal that adds to the overall user experience.Y
+The game includes various interactive elements such as an audio player, a clock, and a modal that adds to the overall user experience.

 **Have fun playing!** 🚀